Home

 All rights reserved by the author.

-Create an engaging learning space where genre exploration is easy and fun with these literary genre posters and anchor charts for your elementary ELA classroom!
+Create an engaging learning space where genre exploration is easy and fun with these reading genre anchor charts for your ELA classroom!

 The Scarlet Letter by Nathaniel Hawthorne Print & Digital Annotation Novel Guide